3mdeb/fwupd-bsd-documentation/openbsd/libs.md

 cd /usr/ports/devel/efivar
 # update "distinfo" file in case it diverged due to active development
 make makesum
-# build the port as a regular user
+# build and install the port (building as root as well to install dependencies)
-make package
-# install as root
 doas make install
 ```